Jayden-Xu/Transformer/README.md

 # Implement Transformer Mostly From Scratch

 This repository provides a mostly-from-scratch implementation of the Transformer architecture (Vaswani et al., 2017), focusing on learning and clarity.
-The core model implementation is written manually, while training and utility scripts are adapted from external sources for convenience.

 ## 📁 Project Structure